stan-his/DeepFMPO/README.md

 where `n` is the epoch that should be viewed.
 This shows two columns of molecules.
 The first column contains the original lead molecule, while the second column contains modified molecules.
 Any global parameters can be changed by changing them in the file "Modules/global_parameters.py"

+## Requirements

+The program is written in Python 2.7 and requires the following python libraries:
+- rdkit
+- numpy
+- sklearn
+- keras
+- pandas
+- bisect
+- Levenshtein
+- A backend to keras, such as theano, tensorflow or CNTK